scottrwilliams/validate-ldap-users/README.md

 # validate-ldap-users
-Report on users with Slack or GitHub accounts within an organization that may no longer be with the company
+Report on users with GitHub accounts within an organization that may no longer be with the company

 ## Quick start